awslabs/sagemaker-debugger/docs/tensorflow.md

 ## Code Samples <a name="examples"></a>

-The following examples show the base structures of hook registration in various TensorFlow training scripts.
-If you want to take the benefit of the high-level Debugger features with zero script change on AWS Deep Learning Containers, see [Use Debugger in AWS Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).
+The following code examples show the base structures that you can use for hook registration in various TensorFlow training scripts.
+If you want to use the high-level Debugger features with zero script change on AWS Deep Learning Containers, see [Use Debugger in AWS Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).

 ### Keras API (tf.keras)
 ```python